summer-yangqin/cnatools/README.md

    * Rsubread (1.22.3)
    * BSgenome.Hsapiens.UCSC.hg19 (1.4.0)

-   Other than R and these packages (plus their dependencies), the only external dependency is samtools, and is only required when interfacing with BAM files.
+   Other than R and these packages (plus their dependencies), the only external dependency is samtools, and it is only required when interfacing with BAM files.

    To test the installation, I have provided artificial data that may be used to test whether the algorithm runs properly.

+   Here are the steps necessary to run this test, using the included Dockerfile:
+   * download the Dockerfile, and from the directory containing this file, build the docker image:  docker build --rm=true -t mctp/cnatools .
+   * Run R from within the container: docker run --rm=true -it mctp/cnatools R
+   * From within R, load the package and run the cna_pipeline function:
+     * library(cnatools)
+     * cna_pipeline(COVERAGE_FILE = system.file("data/sample_coverage_data.txt",package="cnatools"),
+       				  ZYGOSITY_FILE = system.file("data/sample_zygosity_data.txt",package="cnatools"),
+				  COVERAGE_INPUT = "txt", ZYGOSITY_INPUT = "txt",
+				  BEDFILE = system.file("data/sample_bedfile.txt",package="cnatools"),
+				  NP = 6, OUTDIR = "/out", PREFIX = "testrun")
+   * This should produce output (as described below) in /out.
+   * For regular use, one would want to run as a non-root user and write to a filesystem outside of the container; this can be accomplished by adding a 'useradd' line to the end of the Dockerfile, and by mounting directories inside the container using the -v option when running docker.
+See the docker documentation for details.

+   Non-docker users should follow analogous installation steps, namely installing the necessary prerequisites as described above and running devtools::install_github("mctp/cnatools") to install the package.

 3. Running the algorithm on real data